jsiegenthaler/homebridge-eosstb/README.md

 **Synchronised Set-Top Box Name**: Changing the name of the set-top box in the iOS device changes it on the TV and backend systems in real time, and vice-versa.
 No reboot required.

-**Synchronised Channel List Order**: Changing the channel list order of channels in a profile on your set-top box changes the channel list order on your iOS device.
+**Synchronised Channel List Order**: Changing the channel list order of channels in a profile on your set-top box changes the channel list order on your iOS device in real time.
+No reboot required.
 Note that the Shared Profile channel list order cannot be changed.

 **Ignores Not-Subscribed Channels**: Only the channels you subscribe to are shown in the iOS device, saving you valuable slots in the limited iOS channel list.